ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

-This page shows operators that perform mathematical or other operations over an entire sequence of items emitted by an Observable.
-Because these operations must wait for the source Observable to complete emitting items before they can construct their own emissions (and must usually buffer these items), these operators are dangerous to use on Observables that may have very long or infinite sequences.
+This page shows operators that perform mathematical or other operations over an entire sequence of items emitted by an `Observable`.
+Because these operations must wait for the source `Observable` to complete emitting items before they can construct their own emissions (and must usually buffer these items), these operators are dangerous to use on `Observable`s that may have very long or infinite sequences.

 # Outline